-This Advocacy Program provides us with a guide to addressing some issues that are beyond the capacity of Council, working alone, to find solutions for.
+This Advocacy Program is a guide to addressing some issues that are beyond the capacity of Council, working alone, to find solutions for.
 The framework of this plan is designed to allow Council to take advantage of advocacy opportunities that arise throughout the year.
 These opportunities can be sudden with little or no warning.

-The plan is also the basis for prioritising projects and funding bids, especially when new funding programs are being rolled out from the State Government, and as the Federal Election is due in late 2016.
+The Advocacy Program is also the basis for prioritising projects and funding bids, especially when new funding programs are being rolled out from the State Government, and as the Federal Election is due in late 2016.
 This plan comprises the current top 10 priorities.

-This Advocacy Plan should be considered in the light of the Budget, Capital Works Program, Communication Strategy and Policy, and implemented with reference to the communication and social media written procedures.
+This Advocacy Plan should be considered in the light of the Budget, Capital Works Program, and Communication Strategy and Policy.

 Indigo Shire Council is committed to enhancing the quality of life of Shire residents.
 We do this by providing a wide range of services, stimulating economic growth, enhancing key industry such as agriculture and viticulture, manufacturing, retail and tourism, improving the health of our community and the environment, and building partnerships within the community.
 Advocacy is just one way Council can work with and on behalf of the community on matters of concern.

 Indigo is a small rural shire with limited resources but a rich and enduring history.
 Indigo has Australia's greatest collection of historic towns, which makes it unique.
 Our community is made up of enthusiastic and motivated residents with high expectations.
 This plan outlines ways to influence key decision-makers about funding, infrastructure, and services to make better decisions sooner for the benefit of the Indigo community.